junxit/us-congress-code/title-21/chapter-9/sec-379e.md

 ### Termination of Advisory Committees

 Advisory committees in existence on Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period following Jan.
 5, 1973, and advisory committees established after Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period beginning on the date of their establishment, unless in the case of a committee established by the President or an officer of the Federal Government, such committee is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a committee established by Congress, its duration is otherwise provided by law.
-See section 14 of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-776, set out in the Appendix to Title 5, Government Organization and Employees.
+See section 1013 of Title 5, Government Organization and Employees.

 ### References in Other Laws to GS–16, 17, or 18 Pay Rates